+For category E arrangements, Annual Review serves as the verification process for the ongoing validity of curriculum mapping.
+The section on Category E partnerships outlines the action required when there have been changes to the EHU and/or partner's curriculum.
 For category F arrangements, the Annual Review also provides a trigger point to consider any partner staffing changes and confirm plans for the upcoming year.
 The CVs of any new partner staff must be submitted for approval to the relevant Faculty Quality Committee in advance of any delivery in this category.